getoptimum/docs/docs/hackathon/deployment/p2p-with-gateway.md

 ## Scaling Considerations

-### Gateway Scaling
-Gateways are stateless and can be scaled horizontally:
-- Add more gateway instances
-- Use connection pooling for P2P node connections
-- Implement circuit breakers for fault tolerance

-### P2P Network Scaling
 Scale the P2P network by adding more nodes:
 - Maintain OPTIMUM_MESH_TARGET ratio to network size
 - Consider network topology and latency